ChinthuHonnadi/Deadly-Alpha/README.md

 Use Content Security Policy (CSP) – Enforce a strong CSP header to restrict the execution of inline scripts and only allow trusted sources.

 Validate and Sanitize User Input – Strip or escape potentially dangerous characters (<, >, ", ', /, \, &, ;, (, )) before storing user input in the database.
 Use libraries like DOMPurify for JavaScript-based applications.

+An attacker can execute malicious scripts to steal authentication tokens, perform phishing attacks, force users into unintended actions, or deface the application.
+They can also log keystrokes, exfiltrate clipboard data, spread self-replicating XSS worms, or exploit browser vulnerabilities for further compromise.